rfonod/geo-trax/README.md

 </details>

-## Citing This Work
+## Citation

-If you use this project in your academic research, commercial products, or any published material, please acknowledge its use by citing it.
+If you use Geo-trax or the associated datasets in your research or applications, please cite the following resources appropriately:

-1. **Preferred Citation:** For research-related references, please cite the related paper once it is formally published.
-A preprint is currently available on [arXiv](https://arxiv.org/abs/2411.02136):
+1. **Preferred Citation:** For academic or research-related use, please cite the associated paper.
+A preprint is currently available on [arXiv](https://arxiv.org/abs/2411.02136), with formal publication forthcoming:

     ```bibtex
     @misc{fonod2025advanced,